expo/expo/docs/pages/technical-specs/expo-updates-0.md

 2. If it is a new manifest, the client-library will proceed to make requests to download and store the assets specified in the manifest.
 3. Finally, the client-library will update its local state according to any metadata provided by the response [headers](#headers).

-We anticipate the primary user of this spec will be organizations who need to manage their own update server to satisfy internal requirements.
+The primary consumers of this spec are Expo Application Services and organizations that wish to manage their own update server to satisfy internal requirements.

 ## Manifest Request
 A conformant client-library MUST make a GET request with the following headers: